yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

   1000                                  // Desired record
 );

-///To complete this mission the user needs his coinScore to reach a record of 5000.
+// To complete this mission the user needs the coinScore to reach a record of 5000.
-///Once the mission is complete he/she will receive the reward(s).
+// Once the mission is complete he/she will receive the reward(s).
 RecordMission rMission2 = new RecordMission(
   "rMission",                           // ID
   "Coin Record Score",                  // Name